-The scaling-up and innovation of Simavi’s work is vital if we are to realise our ambition to structurally improve the basic health of 10 million people in marginalised communities in Africa and Asia by 2020.
+The scaling-up and innovation of Simavi’s work is vital if we are to realise our mission: a healthy life for all.
 For this reason, we actively explore new funding possibilities for our programmes and invest in innovative initiatives.

 We work with private, public and research partners to ensure the progress and results of our interventions can be tracked.
 Together we provide innovative and sustainable health solutions to realise structural change.